Attempted assassination of Pope John Paul II: Fatima and possible Vatican connection

-One of the bullets that struck Pope John Paul II in 1981 was later encased in the crown of the image of Our Lady of Fatima, in the Sanctuary of Fátima, Portugal.
+One of the bullets that struck Pope John Paul II in 1981 was later encased in the crown of the image of Our Lady of Fatima, in the Sanctuary of Fatima, Portugal.

+Meeting of Sister Lúcia with Pope John Paul II in the Sanctuary of Fatima, Portugal, on 13 May 2000.

-The date of the attempted assassination, 13 May 1981, was the 64th anniversary of the first apparition of the Virgin Mary to the children at Fátima (13 May 1917).
-On 13 May 2000, Cardinal Angelo Sodano gave a public address in which he linked the then-as-yet-unreleased Third Secret of Fátima to the assassination attempt: while describing the Secret as a "prophetic vision" which does "not describe with photographic clarity the details of future events," he also identified the prophecy's "Bishop clothed in white" as the Pope, and repeated John Paul II's impression that "a motherly hand" had deflected Ağca's bullets.
+The date of the attempted assassination, 13 May 1981, was the 64th anniversary of the first apparition of the Virgin Mary to the children at Fatima, Portugal (13 May 1917).
+On 13 May 2000, Cardinal Angelo Sodano gave a public address in which he linked the then-as-yet-unreleased Third Secret of Fatima to the assassination attempt: while describing the Secret as a "prophetic vision" which does "not describe with photographic clarity the details of future events," he also identified the prophecy's "Bishop clothed in white" as the Pope, and repeated John Paul II's impression that "a motherly hand" had deflected Ağca's bullets.
 The Vatican revealed the text of the Third Secret itself the same year, on 26 June 2000.

-While in prison on remand, Ağca was widely reported to have developed an obsession with Fátima.
+While in prison on remand, Ağca was widely reported to have developed an obsession with Fatima.
 During the trial Ağca claimed that he was the second coming of Jesus Christ, and called on the Vatican to release the Third Secret.
 (His assassination attempt had also come only 11 days after the hijacking of Aer Lingus Flight 164 by Laurence James Downey, an ex-monk, who demanded the release of the Third Secret.)